sunisfighting/sunisfighting.github.io/_pages/about.md

   - Chinese National Scholarship for Undergraduates granted by Ministry of Education, PRC, 2016

 - **Honors:**
-  - Outstanding Master Dissertation Award granted by Chinese Association of Automation (CAA), 2022
+  - Outstanding Dissertation Award granted by Chinese Association of Automation (CAA), 2022
-  - Outstanding Master Dissertation Award granted by Chinese Institute of Electronics (CIE), 2021
+  - Outstanding Dissertation Award granted by Chinese Institute of Electronics (CIE), 2021
   - Outstanding Graduate Award for Masters granted by Zhejiang University, 2020
   - Outstanding Graduate Award for Bachelors granted by Xiamen University, 2017